 While these fibrous bands of connective tissue are durable, repetitive wear-and-tear can cause tendon damage that severely restricts your ability to use your hands to complete everyday tasks.

-Tendon damage in your hands can cause pain and tenderness and reduces your ability to bend or extend one or more of your fingers.
+Tendon damage in your hands can cause pain and tenderness and reduce your ability to bend or extend one or more of your fingers.
 This may require hand tendon repair surgery to correct the issue.

 A cyst is a fluid-filled sac that may develop within the joints of the wrist or in the palm of the hand.
 The cysts tend to appear around the ligaments and tendons as well as the back of the wrist.
 These cysts might look disturbing, but they’re usually not painful.
-In many cases, the cysts do not require treatment unless they are causing pain as they are otherwise harmless.
+In many cases, ganglion cysts do not require treatment unless they are causing pain as they are otherwise harmless.

 Trigger Finger Syndrome

 Trigger finger is a condition caused by inflammation and enlargement of the tendons that pull the fingers towards the palm of the hand.
-Locking, catching, or popping sensations when you try to straighten your finger are signs of the condition.
+Locking, catching, or popping sensations when you try to straighten your finger, are signs of the condition.
 Your finger might also stay in a curled or locked position all day.

 Dupuytren’s disease develops when the fascia found beneath the skin of your hand thickens and tightens.
 Hard, visible knots, known as Dupuytren’s contractures, form in the palm of the hand and can interfere with your ability to bend or extend your fingers.